trickybestia/flappy_bird/tb/README.md

 1. Icarus Verilog.
 2. GTKWave.
-3. bash or other shell to run commands
+3. bash or other shell to run commands.

 All commands should be run inside current directory.